 - A vaginal discharge that can even be blood-stained is very common for up to 6 weeks.

 If surgery is not possible (patients with stages 2, 3 or 4) a combination of radiotherapy with low dose chemotherapy is standard treatment.
-Radiotherapy is given on a daily basis and will be complemented by weekly chemotherapy doses.
-If this treatment is the best treatment available, I will refer my patient to appropriate specialists I work regularly with and who have a specific interest in the treatment of cervical cancer.
+Radiotherapy is given daily and will be complemented by weekly chemotherapy doses.
+I refer patients to radiotherapy and chemotherapy specialists who I regularly work with and who have a specific interest in the treatment of cervical cancer.

-Following primary cancer treatment, you should be seen regularly for follow-up for at least 5 years.
+Following cancer treatment, you should be seen regularly for follow-up for at least 5 years.
+After five years, the risk of a recurrence becomes very low.
 These examinations will include pelvic examinations and medical imaging if needed.
 Should you develop any bleeding or pain, please contact me immediately.

 Survival rates for cervical cancer depend on its initial stage.
-Survival for stage 1 ranges between 75% and 95% at five years.
+In 2012–2016, individuals diagnosed with cancer of the cervix had a 74% chance of surviving for five years.